LUPIN11/AIPaperNotes/README.md

 This paper presents MoCo, a contrastive unsupervised representation learning mechanism.

-MoCo can achieve comparable or even better performance compared to its supervised pre-training counterpart and requires significantly lower GPU memory.
+MoCo can achieve comparable or even better performance compared to its supervised pre-training counterpart and requires lower GPU memory.

 Key Points: